lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 run `ccmake ../llvm`, and it will opens up an interactive UI for changing CMake variables and reconfigure.
 After you made changes to some variables, press `c` and then `g`.
 Everything should be ready if your new configurations are correct.

+Note that `ccmake` is not available on Windows.